UPDATED: 7:00 a.m. EST, Nov. 11, 2022

 However, there isn’t always a nuanced image of veterans and we must as a nation remember that they have come — and are still coming — in all colors and backgrounds.

-There are plenty of familiar Black faces who took time out of their lives to serve in the United States armed forces.
+There are plenty of familiar Black people who took time out of their lives to serve in the United States armed forces.

 Black people broke the United States’ military color barrier in the 1700s when Crispus Attucks became the first person to die in the Revolutionary War during what would come to be known as the Boston Massacre.
 Following that, thousands of Black soldiers who were slaves as well as free men fought in the Continental Army and state militias during America’s war for independence from Great Britain.